 Now and again scientists still come across new and rare species in the wild Daintree, however the latest breakthrough has been unearthed by tourists who have discovered a place where the moans of indulgence intermingle with the hum of the world’s oldest rainforest.
-The newly re-opened Heritage Lodge and Spa is a rare specimen in that its seclusion conjures up feelings of being in far flung places but it’s accessibility makes it the escapists fantasy and an ideal place for those seeking a detox from the dirty dishwater of modern life.
+The newly re-opened Heritage Lodge is a rare specimen in that its seclusion conjures up feelings of being in far flung places but it’s accessibility makes it the escapists fantasy and an ideal place for those seeking a detox from the dirty dishwater of modern life.

 The Daintree detox for visitors happens in stages and begins on the ferry trip over, which invokes a feeling of being transported to a marooned island.
 At first, some may hyperventilate when their mobile reception fades, but this is short lived as the outside world loses relevance under the towering tangled rainforest canopies on the drive to the lodge.
 After snaking 18km from the Daintree River and taking a turn off the tourist trail about mid-way on the Daintree Cape Tribulation Coast, you reach the Heritage Lodge.

 The rainforest resort is the prodigy of Vicki and Alan Bidwell, who after being charmed by the region themselves decided to undertake the immense task of recovering the lodge that had been left dormant for over 18 months.
 Entering the Lodge, it’s love at first sight.
 You almost feel swallowed whole by the pristine rainforest as if the ferns, vines and palms envelope and close in behind you.
 Meanwhile, the warm and personable staff, that are a refreshing change from the typical bland hotel brand, see to it that you never need, or want to leave.